Components of the programme

 Exchange and peer learning

 Exchange and peer learning are at the heart of your partnership.
-The purpose of peer-learning in ICLD municipal partnerships is transfer of knowledge, skills and experience from one local government to another, and vice versa, mainly through international visits.
+The purpose of peer-learning in ICLD municipal partnerships is capacity-buildning through transfer of knowledge, skills and experience from one local government to another, and vice versa, mainly through international visits.
 These visits should be well planned and contain elements that encourage peer learning, friendly benchmarking to inspire change, or other forms of peer support such as mentoring, site/study visits, peer assessments and work shadowing.
 Read more about these in ICLD toolbox Peer learning in partnerships.

 ICLD funding allows mutual international visits each year.
 A partnership can plan for visits for the group as a whole, or a smaller number of team members travelling on a couple of different occasions, as long as it promotes good results in the partnership and fits within the budget frame.
 Therefore, when planning the international visits, who shall travel when, and what they will do it is important to: